SAMERhany-stack/FreshCart---Angular-E-commerce-Frontend/README.md

 ## Features

-- **Secure Authentication:** Registration and login with strong password validation using Regex.
+- **Secure Authentication:** Registration and login with strong password validation using Regex, JWT-based authentication for secure sessions.
+- **Single Page Application (SPA):** Built as an SPA with Angular for fast and seamless navigation without page reloads.
+- **Lazy Loading:** Modules are lazy-loaded to improve initial load time and optimize performance.
-- **Product Management:** Browse products, categories, and detailed product pages.
+- **Product Management:** Browse products, categories, and detailed product pages efficiently.
-- **Cart & Checkout:** Add products to cart, manage quantities, and checkout seamlessly.
+- **Cart & Checkout:** Add products to cart, manage quantities, and checkout seamlessly with validations.
-- **Notifications & Alerts:** Interactive notifications with **SweetAlert2** and **ngx-toastr**.
+- **Notifications & Alerts:** Interactive notifications using **SweetAlert2** and **ngx-toastr**.
-- **Responsive UI:** Fully responsive layouts built with Tailwind CSS.
+- **Responsive UI:** Fully responsive layouts built with Tailwind CSS for desktop, tablet, and mobile.
-- **Reusable Components:** Modular structure using Angular services, guards, and layouts.
+- **Reusable Components:** Modular structure using Angular services, guards, and layouts to ensure maintainability.
+- **Performance Optimizations:** Efficient state management and code splitting to enhance performance.
+- **Security Enhancements:** Input validation, route guards, and protection against common vulnerabilities.
 - **Icons & Typography:** FontAwesome icons and Google Fonts integrated for a modern look.
+- **Cross-Browser Compatible:** Works seamlessly across major browsers.

 ---